Spencerp34/Spencerp34/README.md

 ### Here is a few quick facts about me:

-- 🔭 I’m currently working on ...
-Full Stack web development
+- 🔭 I’m currently working on front end web development
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning C# for Unity game development
-- 👯 I’m looking to collaborate on ...
-Learning Carbon
+- 👯 I’m looking to collaborate on game development or machine learning
-- 🤔 I’m looking for help with ...
-AWS
-- 💬 Ask me about ...
-Anything especially React/Node.js
+- 💬 Ask me about game design
-- 📫 How to reach me: ... spencerp34@yahoo.com
+- 📫 How to reach me: spencerp34@yahoo.com
-- 😄 Pronouns: ...
-He/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
-Hobbies are 3D printing and gaming!